 Garrison city

-Thanks to its strategic location - on the Maas and Roman road 'Via Belgica' - Maastricht became an important garrison city.
+Thanks to its strategic location - on the Meuse and Roman road 'Via Belgica' - Maastricht became an important garrison city.
 A large part of its inhabitants were soldiers under alternating Spanish, French or Dutch rule.
 For centuries, Maastricht was the scene of war after war and all kinds of stormings.
 This greatly influenced the design of the city with the construction of fortifications.
 Let history come alive by taking a look at historical remnants of these.

 Fort Sint Pieter